grafana/mimir/docs/configuration/config-file-reference.md

 ### `ingester_client_config`

-The `ingester_client_config` configures how the Mimir distributors connect to the ingesters.
+The `ingester_client_config` configures how the distributors connect to the ingesters.

 ```yaml
 grpc_client_config: